nguemechieu/expressjsprojectgenerator/readme.md

  and then run the once the dollar sign appears
 ########################################################################

-## enter bash follow by the name of the script
+## Enter "bash" followed by "expressgenerator.sh"

 ## Example

-bash expressjsgenerator.sh
+~$: bash expressjsgenerator.sh

 ################################